furkanhatipoglu/translight/README.md

 ## License

 This project is licensed under the MIT License.
+License file will be added.